Site / About

 Keep fields distinct

-Do not collapse pricing routes, delivery modes, supported platforms, capabilities, and publication state into one generic label.
+Do not collapse pricing routes, delivery modes, supported platforms, capabilities, and public-page scope into one generic label.

 honest